 Commented Dr Ros Altmann, director-general of Saga.

-Occupational health and safety is about protecting the health and modifying the work to suit the person.
+Occupational health and safety is about protecting the health and changing the work to suit the person.

-Already we are beginning to see more workplace focus on problems such as musculoskeletal issues and increased long-term absence.
+Already we are seeing more workplace focus on problems such as musculoskeletal issues and increased long-term absence.

 The HSE has produced a research document on this, called Age and Employment research which dispels many of the myths about older workers and is a must for occupational health professionals and HR; especially when considering the implications of ageism under the Equality Act.